Nike profit tops targets but margins disappoint some

-(Reuters) - Nike Inc (NKE.N) beat Wall Street estimates for first-quarter profit on Tuesday, but a small rise in gross margins was not enough for some investors and analysts, who drove down shares of the sportswear giant by 4 percent after hours.
+(Reuters) - Nike Inc (NKE.N) topped first-quarter profit on Tuesday, but a small rise in gross margins and no change in its 2019 forecast despite the launch of a successful ad campaign was not enough for some investors, sending shares down 4 percent after hours.

 “I think where the market might be slightly disappointed is around the gross margins ... it is slightly weaker than expected,” MainFirst Bank analyst John Guy said.